Thursday, 7 November 2024

 The building housing Albert was the one on the left.
 Why anyone would choose to send such a miserable postcard to anyone else is open to question.

-If you lived there, then you died there, and were buried in a nearby pauper’s cemetery generally called New Castle County Cemetery in the Woods at Farnworth.
+If you lived there, then you died there, and were usually buried in a nearby pauper’s cemetery generally called New Castle County Cemetery in the Woods at Farnworth.

 Here is where the numbering system came in.
 Each grave had a small stone marker about 5 inches square.
 Each stone had a number.
 If it had been a bad week for deaths, then once a grave was dug it could have multiple occupants.